-This guide is for educational purposes only.
-While it is our belief that choosing to consume psychedelics is an inalienable right, many psychedelic substances are currently illegal to possess.-RS
+This Psilocybin guide is for educational purposes only.
+While it is our belief that choosing to consume psychedelics is an inalienable human right, many psychedelic substances are currently illegal in the United States.

 Psilocybin is one of the most popular psychedelic substances in the media these days.
 If we were to ask supporters of the “stoned ape theory”, they would consider it one of the first psychoactive substances the human mind has ever experienced.
 Psilocybin converts to psilocin in either your stomach or liver, where it becomes active.
 Besides psilocin, psilocybin mushrooms sometimes contain an alkaloid called bayecetin as well, of which we know little.

 Psilocybin is an active alkaloid compound from the tryptamine family of molecules.
 It is one of 3 alkaloids in magic mushrooms that is responsible for inducing an altered state of consciousness.
 The other two are beyocitin and psilocin.

 - Psychedelic mushrooms

 Psilocybin is a Psychedelic serotonergic tryptamine, which places it in the same category as DMT.
 As a matter of fact, it is almost structurally identical, with the main difference being the phosphate group.
 Unlike DMT, psilocybin is more resilient to MAO enzymes.
 This means that no MAOI is needed in order for it to function when ingested orally.

 Psilocybin is a compound that exists in more than 180 different species of mushrooms.
 The most common method of consumption is by eating the dried fruiting bodies (mushrooms) of the psilocybe cubensis fungus.
 This is because this species, when cultivated, provides the biggest yields of dry material.
 In some parts of the world, the fungi can produce sclerotia (or truffles).
 These are more popular due to their legality, such as P. tampanensis or P. mexicana.